Christian Arroyo Player Props: Red Sox vs. Athletics

-Christian Arroyo -- .182 average over his past 10 games -- will be in action for the Boston Red Sox against the Oakland Athletics, with Paul Blackburn on the mound, on July 8 at 4:10 PM ET.
+Christian Arroyo -- batting .273 with three doubles, a walk and three RBI in his past 10 games -- will be in action for the Boston Red Sox against the Oakland Athletics, with JP Sears on the hill, on July 9 at 1:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Rangers.
+In his last appearance, he collected two extra-base hits (3-for-4 with two doubles and an RBI) against the Athletics.

 Christian Arroyo Game Info & Props vs. the Athletics